marcosnils/cmt/README.md

 cmt migrate --hook-pre-restore "echo pre restore" --hook-post-restore "echo post restore" --hook-failed-restore "echo failed restore"
 ```

+There are some very useful scenarios for this.
+For example in AWS you could use the pre-restore hook to move an Elastic Network Interface so the destination has the same IP address of the source.

 ## FAQ

 ### What kind of validatiosn does CMT do?